socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'log_type' => 'file',

-This parameter determines where the Nextcloud logs are sent.
+This parameter determines where the cyfrSpaces logs are sent.

-``file``: the logs are written to file ``nextcloud.log`` in the default Nextcloud data directory.
+``file``: the logs are written to file ``nextcloud.log`` in the default cyfrSpaces data directory.
 The log file can be changed with parameter ``logfile``.
 ``syslog``: the logs are sent to the system log.
 This requires a syslog daemon to be active.